OpenOrienteering/mapper/android-requirements.md

 Android version
 ---------------

 The minimum version for running the app is 2.3.
+Write access to SD cards may require Android 4.4 (cf. [Storage locations](android-storage.md))

 Water-proofing